pokt-network/pocket-network-protocol/utility/README.md

     "Off-Chain" : 75
 ```

-To reduce the amount of on-chain data, Fishermen are only required to prove a single Non-Null sample from their submitted `TestScoreCommitMsg` (i.e. claim) with a `TestScoreProofMsg` (i.e. reveal).
+To reduce the amount of on-chain data, Watchers are only required to prove a single Non-Null sample from their submitted `TestScoreCommitMsg` (i.e. claim) with a `TestScoreProofMsg` (i.e. reveal).
 This must be done before `MaxTestScoreProofDelay` blocks elapse.

-Since the samples need to be normally distributed throughout the session, and the timestamp of each sample is signed by both the requester (i.e. Application/Portal/Fisherman) and the responder (i.e. Servicer), the time of the sample selected using the seeded data is compared against the number of samples collected and the start time of the session sampling to verify its timestamp is within variance from the expected value.
+Since the samples need to be normally distributed throughout the session, and the timestamp of each sample is signed by both the requester (i.e. Application/Portal/Watcher) and the responder (i.e. Servicer), the time of the sample selected using the seeded data is compared against the number of samples collected and the start time of the session sampling to verify its timestamp is within variance from the expected value.

 ```mermaid
 ---